Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

-Changing the height of vertices does not change the the graph, but can change the yellow lines .
-Specifically, we need to understand how to slide yellow lines past 3-, 4- and 6-valent vertices.
+Changing the height of vertices does not change the the graph, but can change the yellow segments.
+Specifically, we need to understand how to slide yellow segments past 3-, 4- and 6-valent vertices, cups and caps.
+Here are the cases:

-The most interesting case is sliding through 3-valent vertex.
+The most interesting case is sliding through a 3-valent vertex.
 In this case we have identity